knadh/otpgateway/README.md

 # OTP Gateway
 OTP (One Time Password) Gateway is a standalone web app that provides a central gateway to verify user addresses such as e-mails and phone numbers or get a 2FA confirmations from thse addresses.
 An e-mail / SMTP verification provider is bundled and it is easy to write custom providers as Go plugins, for instance a plugin that uses Twilio to send out verification codes to phone numbers as text messages.

-The application comes with a built in web flow and a Javascript plugin to easily integrate verification services into existing applications.
-It also has basic multi-tenancy (namespace+secret auth) for different services within an organisation.
+- Use the built in web UI to easily integrate with existing applications
+- Use the HTTP/JSON APIs to build your own UI
+- Basic multi-tenancy with namespace+secret auth for seggregating

 ![otp](https://user-images.githubusercontent.com/547147/51735115-7d4a5d00-20ac-11e9-8a86-3985665a7820.png)
 ![email-otp](https://user-images.githubusercontent.com/547147/51734344-407d6680-20aa-11e9-8e8e-03db29d8f900.png)